Architectural & Design Patterns Catalog¶

 Pattern: Share state across component tree without prop drilling.

-Implementation (from socket-context.tsx):
+Implementation (from apps/web/src/contexts/socket-context.tsx):

 const SocketContext = createContext<SocketContextType>({